kunnn1/Token-Conduct/README.md

 # TokenConduct
-My  project is a semantic similarity detector designed to identify and measure the similarity between different crypto white papers.
-The primary goal is to detect potential plagiarism and ensure the originality of academic and technical documents in the cryptocurrency domain, addressing the common fraud assoicated with white papers and fake ICOs.
-The detector uses natural language processing (NLP) techniques, specifically BERT embeddings, to calculate the semantic similarity between documents.
+TokenConduct is my semantic plagiarism detection tool that leverages B.E.R.T. sentence vector embeddings from Google's B.E.R.T encoder Transformers architecture to detect potential cases of semantic plagairsim of fradulent/recycled ICO whitepapers, a common form of cryptocurrency fraud.
+I processed a Figshare database of over 1,300+ genuine ICO whitepapers from various cryptocurrencies and blockchains such as Bitcoin and EtheruemX using pre-processing techiques such as B.E.R.T. tokenization, lemmatization and stop-word removal to clean the data for the uncased B.E.R.T. model.
+From there, the tokenized embeddings are fed into the B.E.R.T architecture and yield high-dimensional bidrectional contextualized embeddings that encode the essential semantic information of the database of genuine ICO whitepapers, and compares the input ICO whitepaper vector embedding to over 1,300+ crypto whitepapers using cosine similarity with a semantic similarity parametric threshold of 95% and scores the potential semantic plagairism of your input ICO whitepaper with the result of such cosine similarity.
 # Who Am I?
-My name is Khasim Amedu and I am incoming freshman @ UIC and an aspiring AI/Machine Learning Engineer and Researcher.
+My name is Khasim Amedu and I am incoming freshman @ UIC and an aspiring Machine Learning Engineer and Quantitative Developer/Trader.
 My Portfolio: https://kunnn1.github.io/
 # Motivation
-The project is a collaboration between my upperclassmen friends, Sam and Arnav who helped me lay out the edge cases and dependencies of this idea and drawing out the basic skeleton of what this tool would look like.
+The project is a collaboration between me and my upperclassmen friends, Sam and Arnav who helped me lay out the edge cases and dependencies of this idea and drawing out the basic skeleton of what this tool would look like.
 Huge thanks to them!
-# Appartus/Tech Used
+# Appartus
-Python
+- Python

-BERT (Bidirectional Encoder Representations from Transformers)
+- B.E.R.T.
+(Transformers)

-NLTK (Natural Language Toolkit)
+- NLTK (Natural Language Toolkit)

-Pandas
+- Pandas

-NumPy
+- NumPy

-Transformers (Hugging Face Library)

-PyTorch
+- PyTorch
 # How to Install?
 1. Clone this repository: